krptn/krypton/README.md

 Note: we don't have pre-built extensions for all platforms.
 Please see the [installation section](https://docs.krptn.dev/README.html#installation) in our documentation for more info.

+If after reading this, you like our project, please consider staring!

 ## What problem do we solve?

 We all love Django and other web frameworks!
 However, their primary focus is creating websites - not securing them.
 One example is Django's built-in authentication system.
 While it hashes the password, it does not encrypt user data for you.
 Encryption is left to the developer...